T-84: Fire control

 The vehicle has three forward-facing periscopes in front of the driver's cupola.
 The centre periscope can be replaced with a night driving device.

 The fire control system includes a gunner's day sight, PNK-6 commander's panoramic sighting system, PTT-2 thermal imaging sight, anti-aircraft sight and anti-aircraft machine gun control system.
 Detection range of targets for thermal sighting system is up to 8 km.

 The tank is also equipped with LIO-V ballistic computer, armament stabiliser and other systems.

 The advanced fire-control system enables the gunner or commander to lay and fire the main armament on the move.
 The stationary and moving targets can be hit with a high first round hit probability.

 Protection

-The protection system includes multilayer passive armour, Duplet explosive reactive armour, Zaslin Active Protection System, Varta optronic countermeasures system and other tank protection means.
+The protection system includes multilayer passive armour, Duplet explosive reactive armour (ERA), Zaslin Active Protection System, Varta optronic countermeasures system and other tank protection means.

-Built-in new generation Duplet anti-tandem-charge warhead explosive reactive armour protects against APFSDS, high-explosive squash head (HESH or HEP) and high-explosive anti-tank (HEAT) rounds.
+Built-in new generation Duplet anti-tandem-charge warhead ERA protects against APFSDS, HESH and HEAT rounds.